Moral Mondays Is Coming For Joe Manchin

-Category: World Politics Hits: 5Outraged by Joe Manchin's obstruction of Democratic efforts to protect and expand voting rights and end the Senate filibuster, the faith-led Poor People's Campaign has announced it will lead a Moral Monday demonstration in the West Virginia senator's home state next week.
+Category: World Politics Hits: 6Outraged by Joe Manchin's obstruction of Democratic efforts to protect and expand voting rights and end the Senate filibuster, the faith-led Poor People's Campaign has announced it will lead a Moral Monday demonstration in the West Virginia senator's home state next week.
 "It's time to march on his office," Rev. Dr. William J. Barber II, co-chair of the Poor People's Campaign, said of Manchin, the Senate's most conservative Democrat, in an interview with Religion News Service.
 "It's time for people of all differences to stand together against him—we call it 'from the hollers in the mountains to the hood.'"
 The #PoorPeoplesCampaign is announcing today that on Monday, June 14, we will hold a Moral March on Manchin in West Virginia, led by West Virginians of all colors, creeds, etc. from the hood to the hollers. — Rev. Dr. William J. Barber II (@RevDrBarber) June 7, 2021

 Read more https://crooksandliars.com/2021/06/moral-mondays-coming-joe-manchin